 Residency: Emergency and Critical Care

-NC State CVM offers a 3-year ACVECC-approved in small animal emergency and critical care residency.
+NC State CVM offers a three-year ACVECC-approved in small animal emergency and critical care residency.
 The residency is designed to prepare candidates for board certification and adheres to guidelines set forth by the American College of Veterinary Emergency and Critical Care.

 Direct supervised training will take place in the companion animal intensive care unit and the day triage service of the Veterinary Hospital (VH) under the mentorship of three ACVECC Diplomates (Drs.
 Bernie Hansen, Terri DeFrancesco and Rita Hanel) and one ACVIM Diplomate (Dr. Steven Marks).
 Other supervised training in internal medicine, surgery, neurology, ophthalmology, diagnostic imaging, anesthesia and cardiology will be achieved in accordance to ACVECC guidelines.